Tai-Hsien/3D_Printing/README.md

 In this instruction, we will demonstrate how to

  - Export the digital file (STL file) from iTero (Step 2),
- - Process the digital file to be printable using Meshmixer (Optional Step 3),
+ - 3D print those files (Steps 3-5)
- - 3D print those files (Steps 4-6)
+ - Process the digital file to be printable using Meshmixer (Optional Step),

 # Equipment and Software
  - 3D printer: RayShape Shape 1+ (stereolithography)